6 Things I Wish Someone Would’ve Told Me When I Was Younger

 However, I’ve also realised that this doesn’t have to be a regret.
 These lessons I’ve learned would be applicable to any age, even right now, given that life is going forward, not backward, and we’re not racing against anyone.

-1. Nobody thinks about you as much as you think they do
+1. Nobody thinks about you as much as you think they do.

-If I had a less than perfect social interaction with anyone, be it an acquaintance or a professional contact, I would immediately be convinced that they would cross my face for life, and this irrational belief was very distressing.
+If I had a less-than-perfect social interaction with anyone, be it an acquaintance or a professional contact, I would immediately be convinced that they would cross my face for life, and this irrational belief was very distressing.

 That’s why you should take people’s opinions of you into consideration for self-improvement but you should not obsessively stress about it.